grst/chunksub/README.md

 cat accession_numbers | chunksub -N "download_geo" --chunksize 10 ./download_geo.sh
 ```

-`chunksub` will create a job file for every chunk, and submit them via `qsub`.
-Both SGE and Torque clusters are submitted.
+`chunksub` will create a job file for every chunk, and submit them via `qsub`/`sbatch`.
+At the moment, SGE, torque and slurm are supported.

 ## Advanced Options
 ### Using the config file